Idli Recipe (Idli Batter Ratio & Tips)

 - Dietary Info: Vegan, Gluten-Free, Nut-free

-🧾 Ingredient Notes
+Ingredient Notes

-Idli Batter Ratio Of Lentils & Rice
+Idli Batter: Ratio Of Lentils & Rice

+The right proportion of rice to lentils is key to achieving the perfect idli texture.
 The ratio purely depends on the freshness and quality of the whole urad dal.

 Time required: at least 6-8 hours or overnight.

-2) Similarly, rinse the mixture of whole urad dal and methi seeds.
+Soak in enough water (2 inches of water above the rice) for at least 6 hours or overnight. - Similarly, rinse the mixture of whole urad dal and methi seeds.
 And soak for at least 6 hours or overnight.

-Grinding & Fermenting Idli Batter:
+Grind & Ferment Idli Batter:

 Time required: 10 minutes for grinding and 12-14 hours for fermentation.

-1) Drain the water completely from lentils, and methi seeds using a strainer.
+- Drain the water completely from lentils, and methi seeds using a strainer.

 – Transfer them to a blender or mixie jar along with 1 cup of cold water.